Cherry/3D2D-Textscreens/README.md

 ---

-Further information can be found on the [Steam Workshop for Garry's Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=109643223).
+Further information can be found on the [Steam Workshop for Garry's Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=109643223) or [on my website](https://jross.me/3d2d-textscreens/).

 All pull requests welcomed.